 - a 24 60 Volt DC power supply, see the section below entitled "Choosing a Power Supply" for help in choosing the right one - a PC running Microsoft Windows XP (SP3), or Windows 7, 8, or 10 with an RS-232 serial communication port, otherwise a USB to RS-232 serial port converter is needed.
-For CANopen drives, a CANopen Communication Tool software is required. - A power cable, I/O cable, and communication cable.
-These 3 cables are NOT included and must be purchased separately.
+For CANopen drives, CANopen communication tool is required. - A power cable, I/O cable, and communication cable.